uyuni-project/uyuni-rfc/accepted/0000-sle-micro-reboot-action.md

 Provide a suitable approach to handle reboot action in SLE Micro

 # Motivation
-Transactional systems, like SLE micro, use `transactional-update` to perform management actions including reboot.
-Transactional update itself supports several different reboot methods, configurable via the REBOOT_METHOD configuration option in `transactional-update.conf`.
-In order to put Suma in control of the reboot of its managed systems, it is necessary to configure transactional systems in a proper way and carry out the reboot action according to their particularities.
+Transactional systems, like SLE micro, use `transactional-update` to perform management actions.
+Although it is possible to reboot a transactional system without using `transactional-update`, it supports reboot and includes several different reboot methods, configurable via the `REBOOT_METHOD` configuration option in `transactional-update.conf`.

+SUSE Manager currently uses `system.reboot` module to perform reboot on any system.
+Rebooting transactional systems using `system.reboot` may not be safe in some scenarios when `transactional-update` has its own configuration regarding how/when the reboot should be performed.
+In order to avoid undesired behavior regarding reboot of transactional systems and to put Suma in control of the reboot of its managed systems, it is necessary to configure transactional systems in a proper way and carry out the reboot action according to their particularities.

 # Detailed design
 [design]: #detailed-design